akshayshrivastav866/laravel-api-demo/README.md

-To successful run this api example.
+# To successfully run this api example.
 Please follow below steps